UNSLAM25/wasm-preprocessor/README.md

 # Wasm object

-This files contains the Preprocessor class, with these methods:
+This files contains the Preprocessor class, with these methods (see perprocessor.h for more details):

 - constructor(max num of keypoints)
 - features preprocess(buffer, widht, heidht)